Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

 It takes about seven days to complete your hike towards Annapurna Base Camp via Poon Hill.
 However, the days to get there might also depend on person to person and their walking speed.

-Day 1: To start your journey, you must drive to Nayapul from Pokhara first.
+Day 1: To start your journey, you must first drive to Nayapul from Pokhara.
 You can either take public buses like locals or hire a taxi.
 After reaching Nayapul, you need to trek for at least one and a half hours, after which you will reach Birethanti.

 From there, you will have to hike for another three to four hours to reach your destination for the day in Ulleri Village.